 “I believe that there is a mature, rational, reasonable way to prosecute criminal defendants and, if appropriate, to make decisions not to prosecute a particular individual,” Crain said.
 “The prosecutor’s job is not to rack up as many convictions as possible; it is to see that justice is done.”

-Primary elections for the Democratic and Republican parties in Texas are finally scheduled for Tuesday, May 29, 2012.
+Primary elections for the Democratic and Republican parties in Texas were held on Tuesday, May 29, 2012.

 Political Ad Paid For by Ken Crain for District Attorney, PO Box 956, Georgetown, TX 78627-0956, John Duer, Attorney at Law, Treasurer